Conservative minister resigns in anger over Covid fraud

 Lord Agnew, a Treasury minister with responsibility for cross-government efficiency, said "a combination of arrogance, indolence and ignorance" was "freezing the government machine".

-"I hope that as a virtually unknown minister beyond this place giving up my career might prompt other to get behind this and sort it out."
+"I hope that as a virtually unknown minister beyond this place giving up my career might prompt others to get behind this and sort it out."

 In a dramatic moment in the House of Lords, he read out his resignation speech in response to a question about loans, and concluded with a "thank you and goodbye".